metahag/scoping_review_school_id/README.md

 This repository contains all the necessary files, scripts, and data for analyzing and visualizing results from a scoping review of school-based interventions for students with IDD.
 You can find supplementary materials available here: [https://doi.org/10.17605/OSF.IO/NECA5](https://doi.org/10.17605/OSF.IO/NECA5)

+Access the Shiny App with the dataset here: [School-based interventions for students with ID](http://wanda.lnu.se:3838/scoping_review_school_id/shiny_app_scoping/)

 Below is an overview of the repository structure and the purpose of its components.

 ---